vernonclarke/Day_R_analysis/README.md

 4. **Data Analysis**

-   Having run all the previous code, this code performs the analysis and makes the graphs in the ms
+   Having run all the previous code, the following code performs the analysis and makes the graphs for all the electrophysiological experiments found in the manuscript.

 ```R
 	# data for fig 2